Photo by RichLegg from Getty Images Signature via Canva.com

 In this article:

-Let’s cut to the chase—selling a home by owner can be intimidating.
-Perceived as a complicated process of marketing, showing, negotiating, inspecting, and signing, some homeowners who wouldn’t dream of embarking on the task of selling their home themselves.
+Selling a home by owner can be perceived as a complicated process of marketing, showing, negotiating, inspecting, and signing.
+Some homeowners wouldn’t dream of embarking down the road of selling their homes themselves.

-Often homeowners mistake the idea of a FSBO (For Sale By Owner) as "saving the commission" when, in reality, you earn the commission.
-So is selling your house as hard as it seems?
+Often, homeowners mistake the idea of a FSBO (For Sale By Owner) as "saving the commission" when, in reality, you earn the commission.
+So, the question is, is home selling as hard as it seems?

 Let’s break down the basics of a For Sale By Owner.

-Breaking down a daunting task into manageable pieces may help make the process appear less overwhelming, so first things first…selling your home is a business transaction!
+Breaking down a daunting task into manageable pieces may help make the home selling process easier, so first things first: selling your home is a business transaction.

-While the four walls of your home undoubtedly hold an abundance of incredible memories, it’s important to go through a paradigm shift and remove the emotional tug the home has on you.
+While the four walls of your house undoubtedly hold an abundance of memories, it’s important to go through a paradigm shift and remove the emotional tug the home has on you.

-Take a business-like approach to selling your home in order to maintain clarity throughout the process.
+Take a business-like approach to selling your home to maintain clarity throughout the process.

 Start compiling your to-do list by scheduling an appointment with a real estate attorney or closing agent, as this may prevent a delay later down the road.
-The appointment will disclose time critical issues such as termite inspection, well and septic inspections, radon, etc.
+The appointment will disclose time-sensitive issues such as termite inspection, well and septic inspections, radon, etc.

-Walk outside and get an unbiased view of your home from across the street.
+Walk outside to the other side of the street and get an unbiased view of your home.
 You’ve heard it before: curb appeal is so important.
-It’s true that every home makes a first impression, and you want yours to attract buyers the moment they drive up.
+Every home makes a first impression, and you want yours to attract buyers from the moment they drive up.

-Trim trees and shrubs, so that you can clearly see walkways and windows.
-Power wash the exterior of the house, clean your windows, and touch up any painted surfaces.
+Trim trees and shrubs so that you can clearly see walkways and windows.
+Power wash the exterior of the home, clean windows, and touch up any painted surfaces.

 Step inside and assess the unique scent that every home has.
-Find any hidden sources of odor and eliminate them (unless, of course, Fido is the culprit).
+Find any hidden sources of odor and eliminate them (unless, of course, your dog is the culprit).

 Buyers will notice the leaking faucet, so take time to repair those items or hire a handyman.